zeketx/data_projects/README.md

-# etl_v1
+# etl bucket
-taking some data from local public transportation and loading to BigQuery for analysis
+Will be housing some examples of ETLs I use or want to play with